← writing

 below the lowest set bit: every bit inverted. the trailing zeros became ones.

-that last zone is where people's intuition usually goes soft, and it's worth working through slowly. why must the bits below the lowest set bit all be zero in x? because if any of them were 1, the lowest set bit would be lower — they'd be it. the definition is doing all the work. and why must they all be ones in x − 1? because each zero in x gets hit by the borrow cascade, which flips it to 1 on its way through. the structure is circular in a satisfying way: the definition of "lowest set bit" guarantees trailing zeros, and trailing zeros are exactly what the borrow cascade needs to produce a clean inversion.
+that last zone is where people's intuition usually goes soft, and it's worth working through slowly. why must the bits below the lowest set bit all be zero in x? because if any of them were 1, the lowest set bit would be lower; they'd be it. the definition is doing all the work. and why must they all be ones in x − 1? because each zero in x gets hit by the borrow cascade, which flips it to 1 on its way through. the structure interlocks: the definition of "lowest set bit" guarantees trailing zeros, and trailing zeros are exactly what the borrow cascade needs to produce a clean inversion.

 the AND